Up-to-date airspace data for mainland UK in OpenAir and TNP formats.

 by all software.
-Competition format is intended for competition RA(T)s can be download separately from the main airspace then be updated without changing the main airspace file. section ENR 5.5 of the AIP.
-(Most of the smaller airfields shown on the 1:500000 chart are not listed in the AIP and are not
+Competition format is intended for competition RA(T)s can be download separately from the main airspace then be updated without changing the main airspace file. in section ENR 5.5 of the AIP.
+The majority of smaller airfields shown on the 1:500000 chart are not listed in the AIP and are not